 There is nowhere lovelier to escape come autumn than New England.
 Connecticut, Vermont, Maine, and Boston are all at their best at this time of year.
-Pack your walking boots for a Vermont countryside retreat at luxe-rustic haven Twin Farms – the country estate of author Sinclair Lewis and his journalist wife Dorothy Thompson.
+Pack your walking shoes for a Vermont countryside retreat at luxe-rustic haven Twin Farms – the country estate of author Sinclair Lewis and his journalist wife Dorothy Thompson.
 Alternatively, set off to the unofficial capital of New England – Boston, home to landmark seafood joints and upscale restaurants alike.
 After a Boston city break, head for a little R&R at Connecticut’s Mayflower Inn & Spa.

 Dodecanese Islands, Greece